pebakery/pebakery-docs/Commands/Network/WebGet.md

 No checks are done to ensure that the local machine has a valid Internet connection or that there is enough disk space to download the file.
 If required these tests can be made using PEBakery's *Conditional Operators*.

+It is normally not necessary to modify User-Agent strings used to identify an application or browser to the website, however some strict or poorly behaved websites may have issues with various User-Agent strings.
+If you encounter this situation you may set a custom User-Agent to work around the issue.

+The WebGet User-Agent is resolved in the following order:

+1 The User-Agent defined by the `UserAgent=` argument (per-command).
+1 The Global Custom User-Agent defined in PEBakey Settings.
-The WebGet command uses the PEBakery default user agent of `PEBakery/%VERSION` where $VERSION is replaced by the PEBakery program version.
-If needed you can set a customized user agent string in PEBakery settings.
+1 PEBakery default user agent of `PEBakery/%VERSION` where $VERSION is replaced by the PEBakery program version.

 ## Related